shibatch/grantback/v0.5/GUIDE_FOR_ADOPTERS.md

 * Streamer A's video 'x' contains:
   * Original content from Streamer A (Streamer A's new reaction commentary, excerpts of Streamer A's original VOD 'v').
   * Original content from Streamer B (Streamer B's commentary and original contributions from video 'w').
-* The VOD Reaction License that Streamer A offers for Streamer A's original VODs (like 'v') does not automatically grant Streamer C the right to reuse the portions of video 'x' that contain *Streamer B's copyrighted material* (from 'w').
+* The VRL that Streamer A offers for Streamer A's original VODs (like 'v') does not automatically grant Streamer C the right to reuse the portions of video 'x' that contain *Streamer B's copyrighted material* (from 'w').
 Streamer A cannot license out rights Streamer A does not own or have specific sublicensing authority for beyond Streamer A's own use under the grant-back from Streamer B.
-* Therefore, Streamer C would typically need to secure permission directly from Streamer B to reuse the parts of video 'x' that originate from Streamer B's video 'w', *unless Streamer B has also offered their video 'w' under its own separate VOD Reaction License or another permissive license.*
+* Therefore, Streamer C would typically need to secure permission directly from Streamer B to reuse the parts of video 'x' that originate from Streamer B's video 'w', *unless Streamer B has also offered their video 'w' under its own separate VRL or another permissive license.*
 </details>

 <details>
-<summary>If Streamer B Also Uses a VOD Reaction License for Their Work 'w'</summary>
+<summary>If Streamer B Also Uses a VRL for Their Work 'w'</summary>

-* If Streamer B had published *their* video 'w' under their own instance of the VOD Reaction License (or a similarly permissive license), then Streamer C *could* potentially reuse the "Streamer B" portions of video 'x' under the terms of *Streamer B's license for 'w'*.
+* If Streamer B had published *their* video 'w' under their own instance of the VRL (or a similarly permissive license), then Streamer C *could* potentially reuse the "Streamer B" portions of video 'x' under the terms of *Streamer B's license for 'w'*.
 * In such a case, if Streamer C creates video 'y' (reacting to Streamer A's 'x'):
-  * Streamer C would need to comply with Streamer A's VOD Reaction License for the parts of 'x' that are Streamer A's content (attributing Streamer A, and granting back rights to 'y' to Streamer A for Streamer A's portions).
+  * Streamer C would need to comply with Streamer A's VRL for the parts of 'x' that are Streamer A's content (attributing Streamer A, and granting back rights to 'y' to Streamer A for Streamer A's portions).
-  * Streamer C would *also* need to comply with Streamer B's VOD Reaction License for the parts of 'x' that are Streamer B's content (attributing Streamer B, and granting back rights to 'y' to Streamer B for Streamer B's portions).
+  * Streamer C would *also* need to comply with Streamer B's VRL for the parts of 'x' that are Streamer B's content (attributing Streamer B, and granting back rights to 'y' to Streamer B for Streamer B's portions).
   * This means Streamer C, by creating 'y', might be granting back rights to *both* Streamer A and Streamer B concerning their respective contributions to the material Streamer C reused.
 </details>